Cleaning Tips for a Busy Life-Style

-- I find that if I vacuum out my refrigerator once a month (not the inside, the underside), it keeps the food fresher longer and uses less electricity; I have cats and the hair gets in along with the dust.
-Once a year I clean the back of the fridge for the same reason.
+- I find that if I vacuum out my refrigerator once in while (not the inside, the underside), it keeps the food fresher longer and uses less electricity; I have cats and the hair gets in along with the dust.
+Once a year, I clean the back of the fridge for the same reason.
 I do the same for heating vents, heaters, air conditioners, and fans.
-Also, check those fan blades on your ceiling fans, built up dust and dirt makes the motor have to work harder and the fan less useful.
+Also, check those fan blades, built up dust and dirt makes the motor have to work harder and the fan less useful.
 The weight of the dust also causes the blades to become unbalanced.
-A quick wipe of the dust mop once a week or so eliminates the heavy work later on.
+A quick wipe of the dust mop once in awhile eliminates the heavy work later on.
 I know it sounds like a lot of work, but it only takes a quick second each time you do it and eliminates the heavy cleaning later on.
 Besides, you only need to do it when you notice that it needs to be done.

 - Troubled by cob webs in the corners, nooks, and crannies?
 When you do your regular vacuuming, remove the floor nozzle from your vacuum and attach one of the wands.
 Run the wand around the edge of the ceiling in each room.
 This takes only minutes, but will eliminate dust, cobwebs and any stray pests who have decided to come visit

 - I use disinfectant wipes in the bathroom for quick cleaning when needed in between the heavy duty cleaning.
 They work fast, smell good, and help keep away the germs.

 Would you clean things that aren't usually seen by guests?